-The current version of this ordinance, Exhibit B-1, includes several key differences from State AB 1482.
-The State law does not include protections for tenants in single-family homes (with a difficult-to-implement exception for tenants living in Real Estate Investment Trust-owned single-family homes), in units built in the last 15 years, and for tenants who have lived in the unit for less than a year.
+The current version of this ordinance, Exhibit B, includes several key differences from State AB 1482.
+The State law does not include protections for tenants in single-family homes (with a difficult-to-implement exception for tenants living in Real Estate Investment Trust-owned single-family homes), in owner-occupied duplexes, in units built in the last 15 years, and for tenants who have lived in the unit for less than a year.
 Additionally, school year protections for educators and students are included in this proposed ordinance.
 The current version of the ordinance protects tenants in all these situations, which makes the ordinance more protective than State law and therefore allows the local ordinance to supplant AB 1482.
-Community concerns regarding the proposed ordinance are presented in Exhibit B-2.
+Finally, AB 1482 includes just causes specifically for criminal activity and assignments or subleases, both of which are not included in this ordinance.